- Timelines for Postgraduate Research Programmes

 - Supporting Supervisors

 The PGR School offers training to support supervisors at all levels of experience and knowledge.
-Please visit our dedicated pages for more information.
+Please visit the dedicated handbook section for more information and dates.

 Every six weeks across the Foresterhill and Old Aberdeen campuses, those involved with supporting PGRs are invited to come along to a peer-to-peer discussion forum.
 This gives you the chance to discuss cases with other supervisors, for example, who may have come across an issue or situation you haven’t encountered before and from whom you can learn and share experiences.

 Please review our schedule of meetings.
 If you are based at one of the campuses on a regular basis, please do consider attending sessions at a different campus in order to share best practice more widely.
 Timetables for the 9U shuttle bus service can be found on the University website.

 - Supporting PGRs

 Our PGR community is one that faces different pressures, both personal and academic.
 You will often be the first point of contact for your supervisee but please don’t feel that you have to handle matters on your own.